 Be a Responsible House/Flatmate

 Living with other people can be tricky, particularly if you didn’t know them before moving in.
 Sometimes, you might also live with your landlord, which can complicate things too.
-It’s important to be aware of what sharing a property entails so that you can avoid fights and falling out with the people you live with.
+It’s essential to be aware of what sharing a property entails so that you can avoid fights and fall out with the people you live with.

-It’s important for everyone to pull their weight and help out with caring for the property.
-You need to help with cleaning and maintenance, and fulfill your promises if you agree to a cooking rota too.
+Everyone needs to pull their weight and help out with caring for the property.
+You need to help with cleaning and maintenance and fulfil your promises if you agree to a cooking rota.

 Comb Over Your Lease

 Before you sign a lease for a tenancy, make sure you know what’s in it.
-It’s easy to simply sign without reading, but it’s essential to know what you agree to and what you need to do to honour the terms.
+It’s easy to sign agreements without reading them, but it’s essential to know what you agree to and what you need to do to honour the terms.